 - Vegetables that grow below ground (root vegetables, potatoes) – start off in cold water.

 The reason?
-Cooking aboveground vegetables simply entails softening their cell walls to make them more palatable and digestible.
+Cooking aboveground vegetables simply requires softening the cell walls to make them more palatable and digestible.
 Because most green vegetables are small with thin cell walls, that process doesn’t take very long.
 So all you need to do is boil water, add the vegetables, and cook until they are just tender.

 Root vegetables, on the other hand, contain a great deal of starch, and that starch needs to be dissolved before most can be eaten.